alplky/sqlalchemy-challenge/README.md

 results = ttest_ind(june, dec)
 ```
 #### T-test:
-Above, a paired t-test was used to calculate the means of two different independent samples: temperature for June vs temperature for December across all available years in the dataset.
+Above, a paired t-test was used to calculate the means of two different independent samples: the temperature for June vs temperature for December across all available years in the dataset.

 Results: t = 31.60, p = 3.90

-Concluion: With the p-value exceeding the 0.05 level of significance, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all years available.
+Conclusion: With the p-value exceeding the 0.05 level of significance, there is not sufficient evidence to conclude that there is a significant difference in means between June and December temperatures across all years available.

 ### Temperature Analysis II:
 Choose a date range for a trip and use the calc_temps function to calculate the min, avg, and max temperatures for the trip using the matching dates from the previous year.
 Plot the min, avg, and max temperature from the query as a bar chart.